Top

 Key points to remember:

-• Separate from deductions under Section 80C
+• Operates independently from Section 80C deductions

-• Not available under the new tax regime earlier (2020) but re-introduced from FY 2023-24
+• Initially excluded from the new tax regime but reintroduced from FY 2023-24

 Let us understand the calculation of standard deduction with an example: